 This story is taking on a different part of that context that I think is equally important for people to understand and hopefully will help deepen people’s understanding of missing and murdered Indigenous women and girls in Canada.

-CW I’m at the point now in my life and my career where I am exclusively focused on reporting on stories from Indigenous communities.
-That is something I could not have done 10 years ago.
+I’m at the point now in my life and my career where I am exclusively focused on reporting on stories from Indigenous communities.
+That is something I could not have done ten years ago.

-Ten years ago, when I pitched my rst MMIW story, my executive producer at the time said: “This isn’t another poor Indian story, is it?” there was no appetite in pursuing the story.
+Ten years ago, when I pitched my first MMIW story, my executive producer at the time said: “This isn’t another poor Indian story, is it?”
+There was no appetite in pursuing the story.
 Now, I’m almost exclusively reporting on Indigenous issues and specifically this issue of violence against Indigenous women and girls.

 That is something that I am very compelled to do as a Cree woman who grew up in my community, whose entire family has lived this experience of understanding the legacies of residential schools, but who also has and continues to celebrate the strength and the resilience in our community.